Duet3D/wiki-content/User_manual/Connecting_hardware/Sensors_filament.md

 If the above doesn’t help, and you are still getting spurious readings, please contact Duet3D support by [posting on the forum](https://forum.duet3d.com/).

-# Laser filament sensor
+# Duet3D Laser filament sensor

-# Firmware configuration

 ## Recommended RepRapFirmware versions